 I turned and walked away, defeat sticking to me like a gummy coating of mouldy caramel macchiato.

-I pulled the poem out of my pocket, tore it in two and let it fall into a puddle.
-There it could drown, for all I cared.
+I pulled the poem out of my pocket, tore it in two and let it fall into a puddle, where it could drown for all I cared.

-Then as I began to walk away, a truck sped by, through a larger puddle the size of a carp pond, and a huge wave of oily water rose up and fell over me.
+Then as I began to walk away, a truck sped by, through a much larger puddle, the size of a carp pond, creating a tsunami of oily water.
+I was drenched.
 It was the final humiliation.
 There was a blunt razor in the bathroom cabinet at home.
-Too blunt to shave with, but still sharp enough for my purposes.
+Too blunt for a shave, but sharp enough for what I had in mind.
 My time had come.
 Wasn’t it expected of every writer that he eventually commit suicide?

-Trying to shake off the oily water, I carried on, then felt a tap on my shoulder and turned around.
-There waiting for me stood a small rain-soaked old man in a tattered raincoat, with the two torn halves of my poem in his hand.
+I carried on, trying to shake off the oily water, then felt a tap on my shoulder.
+Turning round, I saw a small rain-soaked old man in a tattered raincoat, with the two torn halves of my poem in his hand.

 “This yours, fella?” he said.